AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

    Result: T2 running, T1 blocked, T3 blocked through L (but T3 > T2!)

 * Solved with ceiling locking

+    - Increase the priority of a task when it uses a protected

 * Task priority is increased within a protected object

     - Condition: Task priority ``<=`` priorities of all protected objects it uses